 When I told people that I was a self-employed writer, they would often exclaim, “How wonderful!
 You can write your novels at home with your daughter!”
 But even with a babysitter downstairs entertaining her, it was impossible to get anything done.
 I would hear her little voice drifting up the stairs.
 Her laughter made me want to play with her; her cry made me want to comfort her.
 When I went on tour with my novel, leaving Ayla at home with her dad, my breasts got engorged: I expressed milk into hotel sinks.
 My stupid pump was always breaking.
 At various literary festivals in various cities I stood at the podium only to see I had dribbles of milk down the front of my shirt.

-I'm a writer, but my autistic child can barely speak I would never have given up the chance to promote my novel, to be on stage with writers I admired talking about literature.
+I would never have given up the chance to promote my novel, to be on stage with writers I admired talking about literature.
 But I missed Ayla desperately when I was away.
 At night in my hotel room I lounged on the king-sized bed in a massive pile of pillows, listlessly popping M&Ms into my mouth while scrolling through pictures of her on my phone.

 Then came a bigger test.
 When Ayla was two and a half—and finally weaned—I was invited to read in Beijing.
 I would be away for ten days.
 She was sick leading up to my departure, with a fever and bright pink circles on her pale cheeks.
 Halfway through the trip, I Skyped home.
 When she saw my face on the screen she plaintively raised her arms and said, in the saddest voice, ‘Mama.
 Pick me up.’

 She was, of course, too young to understand that I couldn’t, in fact, pick her up through the screen, and when I refused to comply, she slammed the laptop shut.